Mooothssi/MovieAwardOntologyMAO/ontogen/README.md

 # You can start mapping rows from the database to an Individual from here.
 parasite_film: OwlIndividual = OwlIndividual("mao:Parasite")
 parasite_film.be_type_of(film)

 # Adds `parasite_film` to the Ontology
 converter.ontology.add_entity(parasite_film)
 # Save the results to an in-memory Ontology
 onto: Ontology = converter.export_to_ontology()

-# Save the results to an OWL-file Ontology
+# Save the results to an RDF/XML file Ontology.
+Can be 'xml' or 'ttl'
 onto.save_to_file("<filename>")
 ```